How to get comfortable with silence

 I then advised him to redo it, talking about his subject of data analysis in Marketing, which was more grown up.
 He was to do it paying the same attention to emphasis and pausing.

 “OK,” he confessed, “yes, it does sound better.
-It’s obviously the content and tone that changes but the pauses don’t.”
+It’s obviously the content and tone that change but the pauses don’t.”

 In as little as 5 minutes twice a week for two weeks, you’ll nail the ability to use pauses effectively while sustaining the dynamism of your speech.
 In fact, I’ve often heard clients totally transform their delivery after doing this exercise once through.